LuccaC-M/dotfiles/README.md

 To install quickly just use the setup-arch.sh (only for arch users btw).

+#### Picom has a bug remember to remove it in the bspwmrc after install

 if you want to install it manually

 ##### Packages